 Common majors or minors that complement this major

 Mathematics and economics are common combinations.
-Some other possibilities could include Computer Information Systems, Computer Science or Physics.
+Some other possibilities could include Business Analytics, Computer Information Systems, Computer Science or Physics.

 Knowledge of and familiarity with computers is becoming increasingly essential.
 Students who are able to think independently and creatively are not afraid of hard work.
 Internships and/or other experiential learning are helpful in gaining permanent employment in quantitative finance.
 An aptitude for solving problems, working with figures, analyzing, comparing and interpreting facts and data, and strong communications skills are also important.